aham-oudeis/Training/launch_school/Programming_Foundations/Notes/!-- Truthiness --.md

 <!-- Truthiness -->

-In Ruby any expression that does not return true or nil is considered truthy.
+In Ruby any expression that does not return `false` or `nil` is considered truthy.

 In Ruby every object other than `false` and `nil` are considered truthy; although only the boolean object `true` is, strictly speaking, true.